edgio-docs/edgio-docs/src/guides/v7/basics/collaboration.md

     -   **Encrypt Assertion:** `TRUE | FALSE`

 3. Set up an additional SAML token claim to provide email addresses to {{ PRODUCT }}.

+### SAML Request Signing Certificate Renewal {/*saml-request-signing-certificate-renewal*/}

+Maintain SSO operability by renewing your SAML request signing certificate prior to expiration.
+Certificate renewal requires providing a new SAML signing certificate in PEM format to either your account manager or [technical customer support]({{ SUPPORT_URL }}).